 Should you raise startup funding from friends and family?

 So you think you need to raise funding for your startup?
-You may be right, but before you being to raise startup funding from friends and family, take a moment to assess whether your startup is ready for investment.
+You may be right, but before you begin to raise startup funding from friends and family, take a moment to assess whether your startup is ready for investment.
 It is so much easier to raise investment when you have traction.

 Should you raise startup investment from family and friends